twentyOne2x/attnmarkets-docs/pages/introduction/where-attn-sits-next-to-avici-and-pye.md

 - borrowers receive **unsecured USDC credit lines** with no onchain collateral posted,
 - underwriting uses a **multi-source credit engine**:
   - onchain DeFi / CEX / RWA positions across many protocols and asset types,
-  - offchain credit data (e.g. U.S. credit scores, income, bank balances) verified via zkTLS and partners like Cred Protocol,
+  - offchain credit data (e.g. U.S. credit scores, income, bank balances) verified via zkTLS and similar tools,
   - combined into a proprietary score and limits model.
 - capital suppliers deposit USDC to mint **USD3**, a yield-bearing stablecoin that represents a share of the credit pool,
 - USD3 can be staked into **sUSD3** for levered exposure to the same credit book.

 This implies a different trust and privacy model:

 - 3Jane.xyz’s lines depend on linking wallets to real-world financial accounts and credit data.
 - attn.markets does **not** require any of that. attn.markets underwrites strictly from **onchain revenue routing** into governed revenue accounts.

 The core mechanics:

 - **Borrower side**
-  - target segment today is high-balance users (e.g. U.S. residents with substantial verified assets and strong scores),
+  - target segment today is high-balance users and entities with substantial verified assets and strong scores,
   - credit lines are sized by aggregate verified assets and credit quality,
-  - minimum monthly payments and utilisation rules are enforced offchain via legal agreements and, if needed, collections.
+  - minimum payments and utilisation rules are enforced offchain via legal agreements and, if needed, collections.

 - **LP side**
   - suppliers face a diversified pool of unsecured lines,
   - yield is driven by interest and fees on those lines,
   - loss protection uses an insurance / first-loss structure plus diversification and conservative caps on pool utilisation.

 How this differs from attn.markets: